-She has also participated in numerous Galas and Festivals such as in Argentina (Rosario and Tucuman), Germany (Dessau, Dortmund and Munich), Denmark (Copenhagen), Canada (Montreal and Hamilton), South Korea (Seúl), USA (New York), Spain (Madrid), France (Paris and Cannes), Hungary (Budapest), Italy (Calabria), Japan (Tokyo and Takamatsu), Mexico (Balletissimo-D.F.), Paraguay, Venezuela; Portugal (Lisbon and Port wine), Panama, Russia (Moscow and St. Petersburg), R.Checa (Prague), United Kingdom (London and Manchester), Turkey (Istambul and Ankara), Tunisia, South Africa (Johanesburgo), among others.
+She has been Guest Artist to the Royal Danish Ballet, the Oporto Dance Center (Portugal), the Marinskiy Ballet (Russia), to the Washington Ballet (United States), and the National Academy of Donetsk (Ukraine).
+She has also participated in numerous World Stars Galas and Festivals such as in Argentina (Rosario and Tucuman), Germany (Dessau, Dortmund and Munich), Denmark (Copenhagen), Canada (Montreal and Hamilton), South Korea (Seul), USA (New York), Spain (Madrid), France (Paris and Cannes), Hungary (Budapest), Italy (Calabria), Japan (Tokyo and Takamatsu), Mexico (Balletissimo-D.F.), Paraguay, Venezuela; Portugal (Lisbon and Oporto), Panama, Russia (Moscow and St. Petersburg), Czech Republic (Prague), United Kingdom (London and Manchester), Turkey (Istanbul and Ankara), Tunisia, and South Africa (Johannesburg), among others, (2nd.
+Ballet Contest Gala in Istanbul, Turkey, to the 17th Ballet Stars World in Donetsk, Ukraine (2010); 21st Century Stars Gala Panamá; Today’s and Tomorrow’s Stars Gala, New York, United States; Gala “Viva Alicia”, Bolshoi Theatre, Moscow;

 «Viengsay Valdés gave light to her performance of the Sylvia pas de deux, effortlessly and without striving for effect.
 This is a quality inherent to the Ballet Nacional de Cuba.
 Her balances in arabesque, her exquisite port de bras and the confidence of her school were brilliant. »